Maricela Ibarra

 What do you attribute your success to?

-I attribute my success to my family’s strong background in education.
+I attribute my success to my family’s strong support in education.
 Their dedication to learning and teaching instilled in me the values of hard work, curiosity, and continuous growth, which have guided me throughout my career.

 What’s the best career advice you’ve ever received?